kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 - *Equip MC: Sand People Outfit*
 - Run to Sand People Enclave
   - Running diagonally to the left for a little bit at the start avoids a Sand People ambush; if you trigger it, just ignore it
-- At the enclave door:
+- As the enclave door is opening:
   - *Equip MC: Jedi Knight Robe*
   - *Force: Cast Force Valor*
+  - Enter the Sand People Enclave
 - Kill the Chieftain and loot his corpse for Eastern Dune Sea Map
   - Watch your health in this section, as it can drain very fast
 - Exit Enclave and Run/Force Jump to Eastern Dune Sea